satellite-image-deep-learning/datasets/README.md

 * https://github.com/roboflow-ai/roboflow-100-benchmark

 ## SATIN (SATellite ImageNet)
 SATIN is a multi-task remote sensing classification metadataset consisting of 27 datasets grouped into 6 tasks.
 The imagery spans 5 orders of magnitude of resolution, over 250 distinct class labels, and many field of view sizes.
-The overall SATIN dataset, as well as each of the 27 constituent datasets, are released via HuggingFace.
+The overall SATIN benchmark, as well as each of the 27 constituent datasets, are released via HuggingFace.
 A public leaderboard is provided to guide and track the progress of vision-language models on SATIN.
 * [Paper](https://arxiv.org/abs/2304.11619)
 * [Website](https://satinbenchmark.github.io/)
 * [Data](https://huggingface.co/datasets/jonathan-roberts1/SATIN)